Vegan Friendly Mattress Guide

 They offer a breathable resilient quality to mattress upholstery that far outperforms polyester and foams.
 They also can help you move away from plastic fibres in vegan mattresses.
 Plant fibres also help the environment as they store carbon compared to the high carbon usage in foam production.

-Vegan Mattresses made in the UK
+Alternative Vegan Mattresses made in the UK

 If you’re looking for a Latex Vegan mattress then our Fusion range are made entirely out of 100% Natural Dunlop Latex with no animal fibres.